How to Set Up Meta Ads Tracking for Revenue

 💡 Tip: Google Tag Manager is a powerful tool for website tracking.
 I recommend visiting analyticsmania.com.
 The website offers detailed guides on Google Tag Manager and Google Analytics for both beginners and advanced users.

 Google Tag Manager can also support more advanced tracking setups.
-For example, it can be part of a server-side setup that sends events to Meta through the Conversion API.
+For example, it can be part of a server-side setup that sends events to Meta through the Conversions API.

-Sometimes events come from systems outside your website, such as a CRM or a shop backend.
-In these cases, automation tools like Zapier or Make can help send events to Meta through the Conversion API.
+Sometimes events come from systems outside your website, such as a CRM.
+In these cases, automation tools like Zapier or Make can help send events to Meta through the Conversions API.

 For mobile apps, implementation happens inside the app code.
 Developers add the Meta SDK to the iOS or Android project and configure it during the app setup.
 Once installed, the SDK can send app events directly to Meta.

-App marketers often use mobile measurement platforms such as AppsFlyer, Adjust or Branch.
+App marketers often use mobile measurement platforms such as AppsFlyer.
 These tools help connect in-app events with advertising platforms.

 Resource prompt